Advice > Product management

 More example metric change (root cause) questions:

-Most FAANG companies ask product strategy questions at the onsite interview stage.
+Most FAANG companies ask product strategy questions at the interview loop stage.
 Google, for example, has a round called “strategic insights,” whereas Amazon will ask you strategy questions related to its leadership principles.

-Let's see how an expert PM might answer a strategy question.
+Let's see how an expert PM might answer a strategy question: "Imagine you're the CEO of Uber: What would your 10-year strategy be?"

 Example answer from Mark (Senior PM, ex Meta and Google):